Overtime (sports): History

 In March 2010, NFL owners voted to amend overtime rules for postseason games; the changes were extended to the regular season in 2012.

 Since no 2010 postseason game went into overtime, the first overtime game played after the implementation of this rule came in the wild-card round in 2011.
 Incidentally, this was also the shortest overtime in NFL history until 2019; Pittsburgh Steelers kicker Shaun Suisham kicked off and the ball went out of the back of the end zone, resulting in a touchback and no time off the clock.
 Tim Tebow, then with the Denver Broncos, threw an 80-yard touchdown pass on the first play to Demaryius Thomas to give the Broncos the win in only 11 seconds.

 The first time the "first-possession field goal" rule was enforced occurred on 9 September 2012, the first week of the season, in a game between the Minnesota Vikings and Jacksonville Jaguars.
 Minnesota's Blair Walsh kicked a 38-yard field goal on the Vikings' first drive.
 When Jacksonville regained possession, they failed to gain a first down, losing possession and the game on a failed fourth-down conversion.

 The first overtime in which both teams scored occurred on 18 November 2012, in a game between the Houston Texans and Jacksonville Jaguars; the Texans won 43–37.
-The first overtime game that ended in a tie after both teams scored in overtime occurred on 24 November 2013, when the Minnesota Vikings and Green Bay Packers played to a 26–26 tie.
+The first overtime game that ended in a tie after both teams scored in overtime occurred on 24 November 2013, when the Minnesota Vikings and Green Bay Packers played to a 26–all tie.

 On 5 February 2017, a Super Bowl went into overtime for the first time, with the New England Patriots defeating the Atlanta Falcons, 34–28; the Patriots scored a touchdown on their initial possession, so the Falcons never received the ball in overtime.

-In 2019, in their season finale against the Tampa Bay Buccaneers, the Falcons finished the game with a pick-six seven seconds into overtime by Deion Jones, breaking the record for the shortest overtime in NFL history.
+On 29 December 2019, in their season finale against the Tampa Bay Buccaneers, the Falcons finished the game with a pick-six seven seconds into overtime by Deion Jones, breaking the record for the shortest overtime in NFL history.